-As you can tell by the picture the pellets are very dark in color, which as a general rule does not reflect high quality.
-I was pleasantly surprised by the very low amount of fines in the bags.
-Things does bring me to an important point about stove chow or any other pellet sold in a Home Depot and the like.
-When the PFI measures fines the are measured at the gate of the mill, this does not take into account how a pellet stays together after being handled.
-In the case of the Home Depot's and Lowe's of the world the pellets often get moved around several times after they arrive at the store.
-The later in the season the more true this is.
-I have seen them being hand loaded onto a pallet, and restocked some where else in the store.
-Of course then you load them into a cart, and then into you vehicle, and then from your vehicle into your storage area.
-Needless to say this has a real effect on fines.
-I intentionally grabbed my stove chow pellets from the middle of a factory mill loaded pallet, and I had very little in the way of fines.
-I have gotten pellets from these types of places that were half saw dust for the reasons mentioned above.
+As you can tell by the picture, the pellets are very dark in color, which as a general rule does not reflect high quality.
+I was pleasantly surprised by the meagre amount of fines in the bags.
+Things do bring me to an essential point about stove chow or any other pellet sold in a Home Depot and the like.
+When the PFI measures fine, they are estimated at the gate of the mill, and this does not take into account how a pellet stays together after being handled.
+In the case of the Home Depot’s and Lowe’s of the world the pellets often get moved around several times after they arrive at the store.
+The later in the season, the more true this is.
+I have seen them being hand loaded onto a pallet and restocked somewhere else in the store.
+Of course, then you load them into a cart, and then into your vehicle, and then from your car into your storage area.
+This has a real effect on fines.
+I intentionally grabbed my stove chow pellets from the middle of a factory mill loaded pallet, and I had very little in the way of penalties.
+I have gotten bullets from these types of places that were half sawdust for the reasons mentioned above.

-An other thing about Stove Chow is the actual pellet length goes from one inch to as little as 1/8 of an inch.
-Depending on the feed system your stove employs this may or may not be an issue.
+The other thing about Stove Chow is the actual pellet length goes from one inch to as little as 1/8 of an inch.
+Depending on the feed system, your stove employs this may or may not be an issue.